honungsburk/kombo-tutorial/README.md

-# Kombo-Tutorial
+# Kombo Workshop

-Hello and welcome to the tutorial for [Kombo](https://github.com/honungsburk/kombo), a parser combinator library for Typescript.
+Hello and welcome to the workshop for [Kombo](https://github.com/honungsburk/kombo), a parser combinator library for Typescript.

 ## Links